Send to a friend

-- An initiative has been launched to aid R&D grant administration in Africa
+An initiative to harmonise research grant administration in Africa is good news, Linda Nordling writes.

 When Tanzania’s national science funding body, the Commission for Science and Technology (COSTECH), got a budget increase in 2010, it did not spend it all on research.

 Rather, COSTECH spent a significant chunk of the windfall on expanding its administrative capabilities such as financial management and quality review systems.